openshift/training/12-PHP-Application-Example-With-Storage.md

       }
     }

-As the *root* user, go ahead and create this volume:
+As the `root` user, go ahead and create this volume:

-    oc create ~/training/content/php-volume.json
+    oc create -f ~/training/content/php-volume.json

 ## Create a PersistentVolumeClaim
 Once the volume is created, a project needs to claim it, much like with the